draeger-lab/SPECIMEN/docs/source/hqtb/step-desc/gen_draft.rst

 Step 2: Generate a Draft Model
 ==============================

-Based on the results of step 1, step 2 of the pipelines generates a draft model based on the template model.
+Based on the results of step 1, step 2 of the pipeline generates a draft model based on the template model.

 .. note::